IR7eam/ics-forensics-tools/PLATFORM_README.md

 make test-backend
 ```

 Sample job payloads for manual testing live in `platform/docs/sample_targets.yaml`; each entry corresponds to `name`, `target_range`, and `plugins` fields you can paste into the Scan Jobs form.
 All presets stick to read-only operations.
+Use `platform/docs/sample_assets.csv` with the `/api/assets/import` endpoint to pre-seed asset rows for the UI.